-B. Authorization to Issue a Request for Proposals for Managed Library Services - services industry and felt it should issue a Request for Proposal (RFP) in fairness.
+B. Authorization to Issue a Request for Proposals for Managed Library Services -

+The City received a proposal from a company to manage library services.
+Upon review of the proposal, the City saw that there were other such companies in the managed services industry and felt it should issue a Request for Proposal (RFP) in fairness.
 Staff took the item to City Council at their March 19, 2024 meeting, requesting authorization to issue an RFP for managed library services and to meet and confer with affected labor associations, which City Council approved with a majority vote.
 Wysocki described the process issuing an RFP and proposal submittal process.
 Staff was currently working on developing the RFP.